ellaslist Checks Out Wulaba Park In Waterloo

-As residents of Waterloo we’ve long been awaiting the opening of Wulaba Park, one of several new parks that have opened up in the ever growing Green Square prescient.
-Wulaba is the traditional Gadigal name for the Rock Wallaby, once a regular sight in the Waterloo area, paying homage to both traditional culture and the land.
+As residents of Waterloo, we can't get enough of Wulaba Park, one of several parks in the ever-growing Green Square precinct.
+Wulaba is the traditional Gadigal name for the Rock Wallaby, once a regular sight in the Waterloo area, paying homage to both traditional cultures and the land.

 The focal point of the park is its gigantic ‘slippery dip’ slide that towers over the park at 3-stories high.
-I’m not sure who has been more excited about visiting, me, or the kids.
-The park has been cordoned off for months, but we were able to sneak in a visit ahead of the ‘official’ launch on the 2nd of April.
+I’m not sure who has been more excited about visiting - me or the kids!
+And what a treat it was!

-The Park is joint collaboration between the City of Sydney and Meriton and beyond the flagship slide, also features a colourful climbing tower, decks and a vast array of nets and swings.
-In addition to the play equipment the park also features a large lawned area with both a handball court and two table tennis tables.
+Beyond the flagship (huge!) slide, the park also features a colourful climbing tower, decks and a vast array of nets and swings.
+In addition to the play equipment, the park also features a large lawned area with both a handball court and two table tennis tables.

 The HUGE Slide

-While at first glance the slide can feel rather daunting, the designers have made accessing it easy via a series of rope ladders hidden within the climbing tower, my young daughter (3.5 years) still requires a bit of assistance climbing in them, but they are easily traversed by my elder son (5.5 years).
+While at first glance the slide can feel rather daunting, however, the designers have made accessing it easy via a series of rope ladders hidden within the climbing tower.
+My young daughter (3.5 years) still requires a bit of assistance climbing in them, but they are easily traversed by my elder son (5.5 years).

 Toddler & Pre-Schooler Action